 By Prebuilt Sites Team

-EDITOR’S NOTE: Having mobile-friendly content helps to deliver a better user experience and in turn have better Search Engine Optimization.
+Having mobile-friendly content helps to deliver a better user experience and in turn have better SEO.
 With most of the world on cell phones instead of desktops, it’s more important than ever to ensure that your content is responsive to any screen.
-Search Engine Journal rounded up their top 10 tips for crafting mobile-friendly content.
+That’s why Search Engine Journal rounded up their top 10 tips for crafting mobile-friendly content.
 When it comes to formatting your content, you want to make sure that it doesn’t look too overwhelming to read.
 This means keeping your titles short, your paragraphs small, and eliminating any unnecessary words.
-You want to make sure you capture your readers’ attention from the get go and have a strong call to action at the end.
+You need to make sure you capture your readers’ attention from the get go and have a strong call to action at the end.
 You can do this by having a strong introduction, high contrast photos/videos, and consider eyetracking.
 Lastly, be sure to preview your content on all devices to make sure it is responsive.
 Once you’ve completed all of these steps, you’re reading to hit publish!
+If you have any questions about how to craft mobile-friendly content or want us to handle it for you, reach out to us at Prebuilt Sites or The BBS Agency.
+We’d love to help you out!

 Crafting mobile-friendly content can help you stand out from competitors and deliver a better user experience.
 Here’s how to do it.